San Jose State University: Campus

-The $177 million Dr. Martin Luther King Jr. Library, which opened its doors on August 1, 2003, won the Library Journal's 2004 Library of the Year award, the publication's highest honor.
+The $177 million Dr. Martin Luther King Jr. Library, which opened its doors on August 1, 2003, won the Library Journals 2004 Library of the Year award, the publication's highest honor.
 The King Library represents the first collaboration of its kind between a university and a major U.S. city.
 The library is eight stories high, has 475000 sqft of floor space, and houses approximately 1.3 million volumes.
 San Jose's first public library occupied the same site from 1901 to 1936, and SJSU's Wahlquist Library occupied the site from 1961 to 2000.

 In 2007, a $2 million renovation of Tower Hall was completed.
 Tower Hall is among the oldest and most recognizable buildings on campus.
 It was registered as an official California Historical Landmark in 1949.
 The building was rededicated in 1910 after numerous campus structures were either destroyed or heavily damaged in the 1906 earthquake.
 Tower Hall, Morris Dailey Auditorium, Washington Square Hall and Dwight Bentel Hall are the four oldest buildings on campus.

 The Diaz Compean Student Union is a four-story, stand-alone facility that features a food court, the Spartan Bookstore, a multi-level study area, ballrooms, a bowling alley, music room and large game room.
 In September 2010, a $90 million expansion and renovation of the student union commenced.
 The project added approximately 100000 sqft including construction of new ballrooms, food court, theater, meeting rooms and student program spaces.
 The expansion phase of the project was completed in June 2014.
 The renovation phase of the project was completed in August 2015.

 Construction of a new, three-story, 52000 sqft on-campus health center at 7th Street and Paseo de San Carlos was completed in March 2015.
 The building houses the Student Health Center, Student Affairs office, Counseling Services and Wellness Center.
 The project was completed at a cost of over $36 million.

 In August 2015, a $55 million renovation of the Spartan Complex was completed.
 The Spartan Complex houses open recreation spaces, gymnasiums, an indoor aquatics center, the kinesiology department, weight rooms, locker rooms, dance and judo studios, and other classroom space.
 The primary project objectives were to expand existing structures, upgrade the structures to make them compliant with current building codes, correct ADA deficiencies, remove hazardous materials and correct fire safety deficiencies.